 Dock’s Oyster House

-Dock’s Oyster House has been a mainstay of the city for over 130 years and is one of the nicest places for dinner in Atlantic City.
+Dock’s Oyster House has been a mainstay of the city for nearly 130 years and is one of the nicest places for dinner in Atlantic City.
 Every night, they serve up seafood towers brimming with shrimp and clams, a dozen kinds of oysters, fish, steaks, and more.
+They are particularly known for their seafood fry and crab au gratin, and the broiled lobster and filet mignon are always solid choices.

 This upscale spot features live piano music and one of the most popular happy hours in the area.
-Diners can opt for the white table cloth main dining room or grab a seat at the bar.
-Always busy with tourists and locals, Dock’s is known for its seafood fry and crab au gratin, and the broiled lobster and filet mignon are always solid choices.
+Diners can opt for the white table cloth main dining room or grab a seat at the bar (our preferred spot).

 Old Homestead